ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 that you might have the pleasure of despising my taste; but I always delight in overthrowing those kind of schemes, and cheating a person of their premeditated contempt.
-I have, therefore, made up my mind to tell you, that I do not want to dance a reel at all--and now despise me if you dare."
+I have, therefore, made up my mind to tell you, that I do not want to dance a reel at all -- and now despise me if you dare."

 "Indeed I do not dare."